Language-Research-Technology/ldaca-website/content/news/posts/implementing-PILARS/index.md

 Metadata is where collections become meaningful.
 For LDaCA, metadata runs across several layers:

-<strong>RO-Crate Metadata Schema</strong>, built on Schema.org
+**RO-Crate Metadata Schema**, built on Schema.org

-<strong>LDaCA Metadata Schema</strong>,  an extension for language-specific concepts
+**LDaCA Metadata Schema**,  an extension for language-specific concepts

-<strong>LDaCA RO-Crate Profile</strong>,  a document that explains how schemas are applied in practice, including both human-readable guidance and machine-readable constraints
+**LDaCA RO-Crate Profile**,  a document that explains how schemas are applied in practice, including both human-readable guidance and machine-readable constraints

-<strong>Validation rules</strong> and <strong>Crate-O Mode Files</strong> generated from the profile to ensure every dataset meets requirements
+**Validation rules** and **Crate-O Mode Files** generated from the profile to ensure every dataset meets requirements